Ben-Doyle44/Ben-Doyle44.github.io/content/post/bountyhacker/index.md

 ![ftp login](/img/bountyhacker/ftplogin.png)

-The file locks.txt seems to be a list of password and task.txt is a message to somebody called "lin", what I assume to be a username.
+The file locks.txt seems to be a list of password and task.txt is a message to somebody called "lin", what I assumed to be a username.

 ![files output](/img/bountyhacker/filesoutput.png)